mmider/cnc_log/pages/issue_002.md

 ### Some observations

-Note that the second test reveals that on top of a violent departure from the predetermined toolpath there appears to have been present a constant drift in the y-plane.
+Note that the second test reveals that on top of a violent departure from the predetermined toolpath there appears to have been present a constant drift in the y-axis.

 Coming back to the video of the violent failing point in the second test: